Summary in a few lines:

 As for carats, this totally depends on your budget, however, remember that higher carat sizes mean more visible inclusions, which means you should go a little above SI1 in some cases.

-If you’re getting a diamond with less than 1 carat, in lots of cases, you can go lower to H color and we’ve discussed that in deep details in another post, but in short, color is less visible on diamonds less than 1 carat.
+If you’re getting a diamond with less than 1 or even 1.2 carat, in lots of cases, you can go lower to H color and we’ve discussed that in deep details in another post, but in short, color is less visible on diamonds less than 1 carat.

 Let’s not forget the shape of the diamond, it sure helps in masking the inclusions.
 We endorse round cut G-colored diamonds, as this style of cutting separates light, allowing the sparkle to conceal the diamond’s flaws.